International Women’s Day: 5 Best Practices for Equity

 3. Involve Women in Policy-Making Decisions

-“When [policies] are created only by men, it will not reflect the needs of women or even other genders,” says Alexander.
+“When [policies] are created only by men, they will not reflect the needs of women or even other genders,” says Alexander.
 “A diverse workforce allows us to understand employee requirements better and build inclusive policies which allow everyone to thrive.”
 When white men or other majority groups are the decision-makers, policies mainly benefit those who are making the decisions.
 By including those in marginalized groups, you can be sure that policies will benefit everyone.”

 4. Encourage a Healthy Work-Life Balance

 As we showed above, the onus of household upkeep and childcare typically falls on women more than men, meaning that work-life balance isn’t as simple as ensuring free time after work.
 For many women, the “second shift” after work means they are more likely to get burnt out between work and home.
-Consider instituting benefits that will help ease these burdens (for women and men, though), like PTO days for child obligations and flexible scheduling to accommodate childcare needs.

 5. Gather Feedback, Implement Changes Based on Results